pschool-in/curriculum/content/social/lifeskills-5.md

 ### Growth and development

 All living things have the ability to grow.
 Humans have slow growth and development from birth to adulthood.
 Infants cannot do any activity by themselves.
 Slowly they get the coordination and control of the movements.
-They grow in weight and height slowly according till adulthood.
+They grow in weight and height slowly till adulthood.
 A balanced diet and regular exercise are the major factors that support growth and development for humans.

 ### Skills development